One Courthouse Sq.

-Our office has the largest geographical jurisdiction of all building departments in Ohio, covering Wood, Hancock, Henry, and Fulton Counties for all commercial construction, as well as Wood County for residential construction.
+Our office has the largest geographical jurisdiction of all building departments in Ohio, covering Wood, Hancock, Henry, and Fulton Counties for all commercial construction, as well as Wood County, Napoleon construction.
 Our office presently has a staff of fourteen people, including the Chief Building Inspector, Master Plans Examiner, Residential Plans examiner,

 What we do:

-In order to protect the health, safety and welfare of the citizens of our jurisdiction, all construction must meet a series of requirements set forth by specific building codes.
+In order to protect the health, safety and welfare of the citizens in our jurisdiction, all construction must meet a series of requirements set forth by specific building codes.
 This includes